-3.4 What restrictions (and, if applicable, ongoing regulatory requirements) are there on marketing Alternative Investment Funds?
+3.4 What restrictions are there on marketing Alternative Investment Funds?

-SIFs, SICARs and RAIFs can only be marketed to "wellinformed investors".
+SIFs, SICARs and RAIFs can only be marketed to "well-informed investors".
 Such term is understood to include institutional investors, professional investors within the meaning of MiFID II or any other investor that has either invested a minimum amount of EUR 125,000 or received an assessment from a bank or other financial service provider that confirms its expertise, experience and knowledge for the relevant investment.